ccoenen/tostify/README.md

 *(read like "testify" with an "o")*

 Do you read the TOS of services you use?
 Do you with to keep track of their changes?
 This may be the script for you.
-This can also be used to keep track of pretty much any change on any website.
+This can also be used to keep track of pretty much any change on any webpage.
 We're using git + ruby to download the current state and compare it with the "last known" state.

 Usage
 -----

-Add a simple line of config to the `tos-config.json` that looks like this:
+Add a simple line of config to the pages section of `config.json`.
+This will look like this:

     {
         "url": "https://www.google.de/intl/de/policies/terms/regional.html"
     }

-Afterwards, the script will download the html to a directory called `www.google.de` below `history`.
-The directory name can be configured like this, where the downloaded file will end up in a directory called `Google`.
+Afterwards, the script will download that page to a directory called `www.google.de` below `history`.
+The directory name can be configured like in this example, where the downloaded file will end up in a directory called `Google`.

     {
 	    "name": "Google",